Androz2091/discord-player/docs/extractors/extractor.md

 Your extractor should have 2 methods (required):
  - `validate(query): boolean`

-   This method is called by Discord Player while validating the query provided via `Player.play()`.
+   This method is called by Discord Player while validating the query provided via `Player.search()`.
 (Note that only `string` queries are passed to your extractor)

  - `getInfo(query): object`